-The program of study focuses on theory courses and residency experiences and represents a 142 credit curriculum for GEP to DNP Track; a 90-credit curriculum for BS to DNP; and, a 40-credit curriculum for the Post-Master's Track.
+The program of study focuses on theory courses and residency experiences and represents a 142 credit curriculum for GEP to DNP Pathway; a 90-credit curriculum for BS to DNP; and, a 40-credit curriculum for the Post-Master's Pathway.
 The DNP program includes the advanced practice track curriculum component of the accelerated and/or master's program (see previous GEP and Master's track descriptions).
 In addition, GEP to DNP, BS to DNP and Post Master's DNP tracks consist of 22 credits of core courses including epidemiology, informatics, health policy, organizational systems, research and theory; and 18 track credits including residency courses, capstone project courses and electives.
 Students are also required to successfully complete a professional portfolio.
 The DNP program is an academically challenging one; therefore, fulltime employment while in the program is not recommended.

-Tracks to the DNP
+Pathways to the DNP

-GEP to DNP Track for individuals with a bachelor's degree in a field other than nursing leading first to a master's degree then the Doctorate in Nursing Practice (DNP) Pathway.

-Bachelor's to DNP Track for individuals with a bachelor's degree in nursing leading first to a master's degree with the family nurse practitioner track then the Doctorate in Nursing Practice (DNP) Pathway.
+GEP to DNP Pathway for individuals with a bachelor's degree in a field other than nursing leading first to a master's degree then the Doctorate in Nursing Practice (DNP) Pathway.
+Bachelor's to DNP Pathway for individuals with a bachelor's degree in nursing leading first to a master's degree with the family nurse practitioner track then the Doctorate in Nursing Practice (DNP) Pathway.

-Post-Master's Track to DNP is for individuals with a master's in nursing as nurse practitioners or nurse administrators.
+Post-Master's Pathway to DNP for individuals with a master's in nursing as nurse practitioners or nurse administrators.

-There are two course sequences in the postmaster's DNP program based on entry as:
+There are two tracks in the post-master's DNP program:

-- Nurse Practitioner - Nurse Administrator
+Nurse Practitioner Track Nurse Administrator Track

-DNP Tracks

-Nurse Practitioner Track
+DNP Tracks Nurse Practitioner Track